 City of Edinburgh

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the City of Edinburgh local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-City of Edinburgh is Scotland’s capital and a UNESCO World Heritage Site, famed for its medieval Old Town, Georgian New Town, and cultural festivals including the Edinburgh Fringe.
+Overview ⁞ City of Edinburgh is Scotland’s capital and a UNESCO World Heritage Site, famed for its medieval Old Town, Georgian New Town, and cultural festivals including the Edinburgh Fringe.
 It is a political, economic, and educational hub, with tourism and financial services as key industries.

+Who governs City of Edinburgh?
 The local government for this district is: City of Edinburgh Council (Scotland Council Area).

 Constituencies in City of Edinburgh